 Growing ornamental plants.Design and layout of lawns and gardens.
 Diseases and pests of orchard, field vegetables and plantation crops of India.
 Causes and ways of classification of plant pests and diseases.
 Study of Principles of control of plant pests and diseases .Biological control of pests and diseases.
 Integrated disease and pest management.
 Epidemiology and its forecasting.
 Pesticides, its formulations and modes of action.
 Compatibility with rhizobial inoculants.
 Microbial toxins.
 Diseases of cereals and pulses and Storage pests, and their control.
 Food production and consumption trends in India.
 International and national food policies.
 Procurement,Production, distribution and processing constraints.
 Relation of food production with national dietary pattern, major deficiencies of protein and calorie.

-UPSC IFS Syllabus of AGRICULTURAL ENGINEERING
+UPSC IFS Syllabus 2018 for AGRICULTURAL ENGINEERING

 PAPER – I